CMSC-436-Team-3/YoutubeVis/project/README.md

 Make sure that the .csv and json name matches with the same region Currently, this application defaults to US_youtube_trending_data.csv and US_category_id.json.

 Note: US_youtube_trending_data.csv is not added in Github by default with its large size, manual installation into the files is necessary.
-There is a file US_youtube_trending_data_updated.csv that can be used
+There is a file US_youtube_trending_data_updated.csv that can be used immediately for app.py.

 # Clearing data